SAXS for Drug Delivery Systems

 Mixed lipid phase characterization and drug encapsulation efficiency in NLC systems.

-SAXS provides critical structural insights for nucleic acid-loaded lipid nanoparticles used in mRNA vaccines, siRNA therapeutics, and gene therapy applications.
+SAXS provides critical structural insights for nucleic acid-loaded lipid nanoparticles used in mRNA vaccines, siRNA therapeutics, gene therapy, and oncology delivery systems.

-From early formulation development through cGMP batch release, SAXS reveals the internal organization that determines delivery efficiency and stability.
+From early formulation development through batch release, SAXS reveals the internal organization that determines delivery efficiency and stability.
+Selected SAXS methods may be delivered under cGMP.

 Ionizable Lipid Systems